 It used to be widely accepted that the brain went through a few explosive periods of growth and change during adolescence.
 Now, it is known that this capability is present until the day you die.

 The thing is, you are shaping your brain all the time whether you are doing it consciously or not.
 I like to think of the brain like play dough minus the funky smell.
 Just like play dough, it’s malleable.
-With a little effort and practice, you can shape masterpiece or you can randomly make a mess in your head.
+With a little effort and practice, you can shape a masterpiece or you can randomly make a mess in your head.
 (See: Neuroplasticity: Masterpiece or Mess)

 If you sit around and watch TV for hours, you are shaping your brain accordingly.
 If you live a stressed out, anxious life, you are supporting and reinforcing those connections in your brain.
 If you always see the glass as half empty and think angry, negative thoughts, you are making a hostile negative brain.
 With repetition over time, these things lead to actual, physical changes in your neural patterns.

-Just as repeatedly engaging in less than optimal thoughts and actions result in less healthy brain patterns, conversely, actively partaking in more positive thoughts and actions leads to beneficial, lasting changes as well.
+Just as repeatedly engaging in less than optimal thoughts and actions result in less healthy brain patterns, conversely, actively partaking in more positive thoughts and actions lead to beneficial, lasting changes as well.
 Your brain wires into your body your most common thoughts and feelings.

 In their book, The Winner’s Brain: 8 Strategies Great Minds Use to Achieve Success, Jeff Browne and Mark Fenske describe the “win factor” of adaptability as being a person’s ability to take advantage of and control over the neuroplastic process by intentionally directing the changes in your brain in order to achieve your goals.
-The authors call this neuroflexibilty – the equivalent of a mental back bend.
+The authors call this neuroflexibilty – the equivalent of a mental backbend.

 Neuroflexibility takes work, commitment, and dedication.
 Deeply plastic changes can take years.
 However, you can see exterior, behavioral changes way before then.
 Even minuscule physical changes in the brain can bring about major changes in your life.